adityaa2608/Multiple-Linear-Regression/README.md

 # Multiple-Linear-Regression
 The equation of our multiple linear regression model is:  Profit=86.6×Dummy State 1−873×Dummy State 2+786×Dummy State 3+0.773×R&amp;D Spend+0.0329×Administration+0.0366×Marketing Spend+42467.53
+Important Note: To get these coefficients we called the "coef_" and "intercept_" attributes from our regressor object.
+Attributes in Python are different than methods and usually return a simple value or an array of values.

+Lets Talk about Multiple Linear Regression:
+Multiple linear regression is a statistical technique used to model the relationship between multiple independent variables and a single dependent variable.
+It extends simple linear regression by incorporating multiple predictors.
+The goal is to estimate the coefficients that best fit the observed data, allowing us to understand the strength and direction of the relationships between predictors and the outcome.
+Various statistical metrics can assess the model's fit, such as R-squared and p-values.
+Multiple linear regression is widely used in various fields to analyze and predict outcomes based on multiple predictors.
+It provides a flexible framework for understanding variable relationships and making prediction